Reading Time: 10 mins

 8 Landlord Responsibilities

-Along with several ways to make life as a landlord easier, understanding your responsibilities and obligations will give you a good idea of what it takes to be a good landlord.
+Understanding your responsibilities and obligations will give you a good idea of what it takes to be a good landlord, along with several ways to make life as a landlord easier.

 Responsibility #1: Financial

-Assuming you’re the owner of the rental property, paying the monthly mortgage, even when vacant, is your responsibility.
+Assuming you own the rental property, paying the monthly mortgage, even when vacant, is your responsibility.
 There will also be unplanned expenses, like a furnace or dishwasher going out.

 Landlords must comply with local laws, rules and regulations regarding the rental property.
 Do your research and make sure you’re compliant to avoid a fine or lawsuit.